abijitj/cse15l-lab-reports/lab-1/lab-report-1-week-2.md

 ![Image](ssh_keygen.png)

-Now, you need to copy the public key into the server's .ssh using scp.
+Now, you need to copy the public key into the server's `.ssh` using `scp`.
 And voila!
-You should no longer require your password to access the server with ssh.
+You should no longer require your password to access the server with `ssh`.

 ![Image](ssh_no_password.png)